atimpone/aws-foundation-journey/README.md

 These guides strive to avoid duplicating existing AWS documentation and other resources by deferring to existing AWS documentation and other resources for much of the background and detailed information.

-Over time, these guides could potentially become incorpotated into formal AWS documentation.
+Over time, these guides could potentially become incorporated into formal AWS documentation.

 ## Stages of Cloud Adoption